Gaurav-900/Forex-Calculator/README.md

 The app computes raw P/L in the pair’s quote currency and converts it to your account currency using live rates.

-## How It Works
+## Calculators Explained

 ### Profit & Loss Calculator

-This calculator determines the profit or loss from a trade based on the entry and exit prices, trade size, and direction.
+This calculator determines the potential profit or loss from a trade.
+It's a straightforward way to understand the monetary outcome of a trade before you enter it.
-Let:
-- `base` = base instrument (e.g., EUR or XAU)
-- `quote` = quote currency (e.g., USD)
-- `units` = position size in base units
-- `entry` = entry price (quote per base)
-- `exit` = exit price (quote per base)
-- `direction` ∈ {buy, sell}

-Steps:
-- Units from size and type:
-  - FX: lots×100000, mini×10000, micro×1000, units=units
-  - XAU: lots×100, mini×10, micro×1
-  - XAG: lots×5000, mini×500, micro×50
-- Price difference in quote currency:
-  - If `buy`: `diff = exit - entry`
-  - If `sell`: `diff = entry - exit`
-- Raw P/L in quote currency: `pnlQuote = diff × units`
-- If `accountCurrency === quote`: `pnlAccount = pnlQuote`
-- Else convert with live rate `quote -> account`: `pnlAccount = pnlQuote × rate(quote→account)`

-Notes:
-- This calculator uses price difference × units instead of pip abstractions to naturally support both FX and metals.
-- Precision is handled by standard JavaScript number arithmetic and formatted to two decimals for display.
+**Inputs:**
+- **Account Currency**: The currency your trading account is denominated in.
+- **Currency Pair**: The instrument you are trading.
+- **Trade Size**: The size of your position, in lots, mini-lots, micro-lots, or units.
+- **Direction**: Whether you are buying (long) or selling (short).
+- **Entry Price**: The price at which you enter the trade.
+- **Exit Price**: The price at which you plan to exit the trade.

+**Calculation Logic:**
+1.  **Calculate Units**: The trade size is converted into base units (e.g., 1 standard lot of EUR/USD is 100,000 units of EUR).
+2.  **Price Difference**: The difference between the entry and exit price is calculated.
+3.  **Gross P/L**: The price difference is multiplied by the number of units to get the profit or loss in the quote currency.
+4.  **Convert to Account Currency**: The gross P/L is converted to your account currency using real-time exchange rates.

 ### Lot Size Calculator

-This calculator helps you determine the appropriate position size (in lots) based on your desired risk parameters.
+This calculator is a crucial risk management tool.
+It helps you determine the appropriate position size based on how much of your capital you are willing to risk on a single trade.
+It also calculates the leverage required for the position.

-Let:
+**Inputs:**
+- **Account Currency**: The currency your trading account is denominated in.
-- `accountBalance` = Your total account equity
+- **Account Balance**: Your total trading capital.
-- `riskPercentage` = The percentage of your account you are willing to risk (e.g., 1%)
+- **Risk Percentage**: The percentage of your account balance you are willing to risk.
+- **Currency Pair**: The instrument you are trading.
-- `entryPrice` = The price at which you enter the trade
+- **Entry Price**: The price at which you enter the trade.
-- `stopLossPrice` = The price at which you will exit the trade if it moves against you
+- **Stop-Loss Price**: The price at which you will exit the trade to cut your losses.
-- `accountCurrency` = The currency of your trading account
-- `baseCcy` = The base currency of the pair being traded (e.g., EUR)
-- `quoteCcy` = The quote currency of the pair being traded (e.g., USD)

-Steps:
+**Calculation Logic:**
-1.  **Calculate Risk Amount**: The total amount you are willing to risk in your account currency.
+1.  **Risk Amount**: Calculates the maximum monetary loss you are willing to accept on the trade.
-    - `riskAmount = accountBalance * (riskPercentage / 100)`
+    - `Risk Amount = Account Balance * (Risk Percentage / 100)`
-2.  **Determine Contract Size**: The number of units in one standard lot for the traded instrument.
-    - Forex: 100,000 units
-    - Gold (XAU): 100 troy ounces
-    - Silver (XAG): 5,000 troy ounces
-3.  **Calculate Stop-Loss in Pips**: The distance between your entry and stop-loss price.
+2.  **Stop-Loss in Pips**: Determines the trade's risk in pips.
-    - `stopLossPips = |entryPrice - stopLossPrice| / tickValue`
+    - `Stop-Loss Pips = |Entry Price - Stop-Loss Price| / Tick Value`
-4.  **Calculate Pip Value**: The value of one pip in your account currency.
+3.  **Pip Value**: Calculates the monetary value of one pip in your account currency.
-    - `pipValue = tickValue * conversionRate`
-5.  **Calculate Lot Size**: The final position size in lots.
+4.  **Lot Size**: Determines the appropriate position size in lots.
-    - `lotSize = riskAmount / (stopLossPips * pipValue * contractSize)`
+    - `Lot Size = Risk Amount / (Stop-Loss Pips * Pip Value * Contract Size)`
+5.  **Required Leverage**: Calculates the leverage needed to open the position with your given account balance.
+    - `Total Trade Value = Lot Size * Contract Size * Entry Price`
+    - `Required Leverage = Total Trade Value (in Account Currency) / Account Balance`

 ## Exchange Rates API
 - Default endpoint used by the app (no API key required):